premiscale/premiscale/README.md

 Install [asdf](https://asdf-vm.com/guide/getting-started.html#_1-install-dependencies), followed by running `asdf install` in the root of this project.

-### Local
+### Docker Compose

+> **Note:** Some tweaks may need to be made to the repository's [compose.yaml](./compose.yaml) file to get the stack to run on your system.

 ```shell
 yarn compose:up
 ```

-This will bring up a number of services, including platform services that the controller registers and connects to for billing.
-When you're finished, run
+This will bring up a number of local services for running the agent.
+To tear the stack down, simply run

 ```shell
 yarn compose:down